 If your pet is exhibiting any of these symptoms, don’t delay in seeking advice from your vet.
+Contact your vet and schedule an emergency appointment – especially if your dog is in pain.
 Attempting to treat eye injuries at home without consulting an expert could increase the risk of permanent damage.

 Always check that there are no poisonous plants in your garden.
 A wide range of common flowers and plants can be risky for your dog, and some are highly toxic.

 Listed below are a few of the most dangerous plants for dogs.
 Unfortunately, there are many more to avoid.
 If you want to check the flowers in your garden, you can refer to this handy list of plants created by the ASPCA Pet Poison Control Department.

 - Azalea.
 Part of the rhododendron family, this popular flower can cause vomiting, drooling and diarrhea, even if a small amount is ingested.
 In serious cases, the dog may have difficulty breathing or even suffer from a coma.